martinord/twclient/README.md

 # Twisted Web Client
 ## Intro
-This is a web client implementation using the Twisted Python Framework for network application development.
+An implementation of a web client using the [Twisted Framework](https://twistedmatrix.com/trac/) for network application development.

+Twisted is an event-driven framework for Python.
+It uses a `reactor` event loop as the main part, waiting for events to occur.

+## Packages used
+* twisted
+* pyopenssl
+* crypto